 Carrot Lead Source Tracking Built Right Into All Of Our Websites

 Pros and Cons Of This Tracking Method:

 - Pro: Let’s you see exactly where each lead came from so you can track the true profitability of your marketing.
-This combined with the Adwords Conversion Tracking tag are the ideal setup that’ll give you the full picture.
+This combined with the Google Ads Conversion Tracking tag are the ideal setup that’ll give you the full picture.